The legal situation for buying and selling property

 If the plant spreads to your property from neighbouring land

-If you believe that knotweed has spread on to your land from neighbouring land then you may be able to bring a claim.
+If you believe that knotweed has spread onto your land from neighbouring land then you may be able to bring a claim.

 Neighbour disputes over Japanese knotweed are much more difficult to negotiate as it can be hard to determine where the plant originated from.
-If your property has been taken over by the plant through land like railway ground, a shopping centre, a canal or similar, then it is much easier to claim.
+If your property has been taken over by the plant through the land like a railway ground, a shopping centre, a canal or similar, then it is much easier to claim.

 Discovering the source of a Japanese knotweed infestation is key to determining what party is at fault.

-If it can be proven that the knotweed has entered from a neighbouring property then you should be able to claim for the costs of the removal of the plant and possibly compensation for the fall in value of your homes as a result of the infestation.
+If it can be proven that the knotweed has entered from a neighbouring property then you should be able to claim the costs of the removal of the plant and possibly compensation for the fall in the value of your homes as a result of the infestation.